dzlau/tune-test/README.md

 ## Synopsis

-This is a project is for Tune's implementation engineer challenge
+This is a project is for Tune's implementation engineer challenge.
+This app take's data from Tune's firehose platform and write it to a sqllite database.
+You can see sample injested data in `sample-data.json`

 ## Installation